 Facts and Figures

-All in all, there are about 160 international organizations in The Hague dealing with judicial or political issues.
-In addition, there are about 316 international businesses which are responsible for around 49,000 jobs.
+All in all, there are up to 170 international organizations in The Hague dealing with judicial or political issues; in 2013, about 14,000 employees were dedicated to the cause of a more just and peaceful world.
 Many expatriates and foreign employees moving to The Hague find work with one of these organizations, which account for a significant share of the city’s overall employment.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.